pdf-icon

 restore_mode: ALWAYS_ON

 Click Atom Socket to view the complete example configuration.
-The first build may take a while, depending on the performance of the Home Assistant host and network quality.
+The first compilation may take some time, depending on the performance of the Home Assistant host and the network quality.

-Data will only be displayed for HLW8032 Apparent Power and HLW8032 Power when the relay switch is turned on.
+HLW8032 Apparent Power and HLW8032 Power will only display data when the relay switch is turned on.

 On This Page